rxweb/rxweb/docs/reactive-form-validators/validation-decorators/alphaNumeric.md

 [!code-typescript[](\assets\examples\alphaNumeric\add\location.model.ts?condition="tab_1=='basicadd'"&type=section)]
 [!code-typescript[](\assets\examples\alphaNumeric\edit\location.model.ts?condition="tab_1=='basicedit'"&type=section)]

-Now, we need to create a FormGroup in the component.
-To achieve this, we need to add RxFormBuilder.
-The RxFormBuilder is an injectable service that is provided with the RxReactiveFormsModule.
+Now, we need to create a `FormGroup` in the component.
+To achieve this, we need to add `RxFormBuilder`.
+The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
 Inject this dependency by adding it to the component constructor.

 [!TabGroup]
 # [Add](#tab\basicadd)